lbryio/spec/index.md

 ##### Accepted

-An _accepted_ stake is one that has been been entered into the blockchain.
+An _accepted_ stake is one that has been entered into the blockchain.
 This happens when the transaction containing it is included in a block.

 Accepted stakes do not affect the intra-leaf claim order until they are [active](#active).